Clinical Trials in India | Clinical Trial Management

 2. Cost effectiveness

-The operation of clinical trials is more cost -effective than many western countries.
+The operation of human trials is more cost -effective than many western countries.
 This includes the costs of low operations, recruitment and infrastructure.

 3. Separated workforce